kylegilman/video-embed-thumbnail-generator/readme.txt

 = A plugin to make embedding videos, generating thumbnails, and encoding files easier. =

+Not Gutenberg compatible.
+Please continue to use the <a href="https://wordpress.org/plugins/classic-editor/">Classic Editor</a>.

-Still 100% free, but some advanced features will be converted to premium add-ons in the future.
+Still 100% free, but some advanced features may be converted to premium add-ons in the future.
 More info in the <a href="https://wordpress.org/support/topic/version-50-will-convert-some-free-features-to-paid-add-ons">support forum</a>.

 This plugin adds several fields to any video uploaded to the WordPress Media Library.
 Just choose a few options, make thumbnails, click "Insert into Post" and you'll get a shortcode in the post editor that will embed a flexible, responsive HTML5 video player with Flash fallback for unsupported browsers.